<Signup />

 Using signup on your portal page

-Instead of embedding the Signup component and creating you're own page, you can do this easily with the Bunny portal page.
+Instead of embedding the Signup component and creating your own page, you can do this easily with the Bunny portal page.
 Refer to these docs.

 What happens after signup?